protofire/sla-widget/README.md

 # SLA Widget

-**A lightweight, framework‑agnostic component to display the health & SLA status of your subgraphs.** Works with vanilla JS, React, Next.js, or straight from a CDN.
+**A lightweight, framework‑agnostic component to display the health status of your services.** Works with vanilla JS, React, Next.js, or straight from a CDN.

 ---